defeat the enemy, strongholds and spiritual warfare

 How Do You Preach the Gospel Without Shouting the Name of Jesus?

 Stef: Exactly right.
-Sometimes God needs people who are not fully out there screaming the name of Jesus to bring other people in who may be scared of that.
+Sometimes, God needs people who are not entirely out there screaming the name of Jesus to bring others in who may be scared of it.
 They ask, “Why is your business successful?
 What’s going on in your marriage that it looks so healthy?
 What are you guys doing?”
 That is how we open up.

 Once, when I was in a situation surrounded by non-believers, I felt I had to say something.
-My dad was passing away and I felt I had to forcefully make this conversation happen.
+My dad was passing away, and I thought I had to make this conversation happen forcefully.
 Somebody said, “Just you being in the room is glorifying God.”
 I didn’t have to say anything unless the Holy Spirit prompted me.
 That ended up being the perfect advice.

 I take that advice to everyone listening and to my students.
 Just be who you are in Christ and do the work you are called to do.
 God’s going to use that in whatever way He needs to.